 Amy Brooks, Helena Crosland and Alan Lawrence have co-authored a journal article that assesses the risks to bats from plant protection products, reviewing the recent EFSA (2019) statement regarding toxicity and exposure routes.

-You can read the accepted proof of the full article on the Environmental Toxicology and Chemistry journal website:
+You can read the full open-access article on the Environmental Toxicology and Chemistry journal website:

 Assessing the risks to bats from plant protection products: a review of the recent EFSA statement regarding toxicity and exposure routes